DeclanChidlow/vale.rocks/src/portfolio/capchord.md

 Following the winding down of captioning services, CapChord pivoted to mobile call-out support dedicated to helping the elderly and those with limited technical knowledge by providing support with a range of digital tasks.

 This face-to-face support was vital in helping me learn how to liaise with clients and how to act in a professional environment.
 I picked up on issues such as some clients needing not just help but a full explanation of what I was doing and how I was doing it to assist them in understanding their own technology.
 This led me to tailor my operation to explaining and teaching as well as troubleshooting and fixing in a way that is both efficient and effective.
+I gained a wealth of knowledge and [took away many lessons](/posts/tech-support).

 ## Freelance